Last Updated on March 8, 2021 by

 If your PFD is weak or worn due to prolonged use, exposure, or improper storage, you need to replace it.
 If your shoulder strap material breaks down, it becomes hazardous to use the device.

 Another reason why you need to replace your PFD is when it loses its buoyancy.
 If the floatation and foam break down for various reasons, it is time to buy a new one.
-Ensure that you check your item every year, but you should not use it for more than 5-years.
-A PFD’s buoyancy is rated at 15.5 lbs that is the average weight of a human head.
+Ensure that you check your item every year, but you should not use it for more than 5 years.
+A PFD’s buoyancy is rated at 15.5 lbs which is the average weight of a human head.
 Your PFD should support your head comfortably above the water with the chin exposed.

 Benefits Of A Personal Floatation Device